 Get advice about how to get started with realising energy harvesting.

-With the spread of more and more smart products, the Internet of Things (IoT) and wearable gadgets of all shapes and sizes, the need for changing and charging batteries will only become greater and greater.
-Growing number of batteries, which is bad for the user experience and worse for the environment.
-This is why a lot of people are looking at batteryless solutions, where energy is harvested from the surrounding environment through light, motion, temperature gradients or radio frequencies.
+With the spread of more and more smart-products, the Internet of Things (IoT), and wearable gadgets of all shapes and sizes, the need for changing and charging batteries will only become greater and greater.
+This growing number of batteries is not only bad for the user experience but even worse for the environment.
+Therefore, a lot of people are looking at batteryless solutions, where energy is harvested from the surrounding environment through light, motion, temperature gradients or radio frequencies.

 A standard button cell battery CR2032 can supply 1 mW for more than 45 hours, but when we go down to a consumption of a few µW, where the button cell battery can last for 2–4 years, in many cases it is not profitable to use energy harvesting because the battery can last for the lifetime of the product.

-At the same time, the practical implementation is another factor, where the final installation has a big impact on the angle of the solar cell compared to the light source, the thermal generator’s contact with the heat source, the vibration harvester’s mechanical connection to oscillating movement, etc. This is challenging compared to just integrating a battery.
-Functional prototypes should therefore be tested in the intended environment as early as possible during the process.
+These questions must be known before it can be assessed whether there is potential for making the product energy self-sufficient.
+Likewise, it must be assessed how energy harvesting technologies work in practice in contrast to a datasheet, which provides peak performance during perfect conditions, something which is rarely achieved in the real world.world.
+At the same time, the practical implementation is another factor where the final installation has a big impact on the angle of the solar cell compared to the light source, the thermal generator’s contact with the heat source, the vibration harvester’s mechanical connection to oscillating movement, etc. This is challenging compared to just integrating a battery.
+Functional prototypes should, therefore, be tested in the intended environment as early as possible during the process.

 Sourcing of new energy harvesting technologiesSome technologies for harvesting energy from the surrounding environment are widely available, while other technologies are only offered by a single or a just a few suppliers.
 When assessing which technologies should replace batteries, it is important to evaluate supplier risk.

-- Power management circuits defines the efficiency of the energy harvesting generator.
+• Power management circuits define the efficiency of the energy harvesting generator.

-- Keep an eye on energy harvesting manufacturer’s supply stability.
+• Keep an eye on the energy harvesting manufacturer’s supply stability.